Library of Egyptian Secrets

 The wall was

 previously made as smooth as possible, and where there were flaws in

-the rocks, the vacuum was filled up with cement, which, when hard, was
+the rock the vacuum was filled with cement, which, when hard, was

 cut along with the rest of the rock.
 Where a figure or any thing else

 appears to have made his first sketches of what was intended to be cut

 out.
 When the sketches were finished in red lines by the first artist,